silver-language/workspace-silver/wiki/project/Licensing.md

 I've been reading and watching videos but no clear answers are emerging just yet.
 There are multiple angles to come at this so i need some approaches:

-	* See what licenses 'comparable' projects use data formats languages user level tools
+* See what licenses 'comparable' projects use: data formats languages user level tools
 * Determine whether there is license heirachy, eg x can use y, but not vice-versa
 * See what license most Rust libraries/programs use